Esposito-Mr/Esposito-Mr/README.md

 ### 📺 **Sharing the Journey**
 I plan to create a **YouTube channel** focused on **tips for Game Masters and players**, sharing insights into world-building, mechanics, and narrative depth.
 If you love RPGs, stay tuned!

+## What's going on?
+- 🔭 I’m currently working on designing a custom platform for my RPG sessions to help better immerse my players in the world of the campaign
+- 🌱 I’m currently learning **React** and **Flask**

 ## 🌌 Let’s Connect
 If you’re passionate about **science, RPGs, 3D printing, or storytelling**, I’d love to exchange ideas!
 Whether you're here for research collaborations, game design discussions, or just some **epic nerd talk**, welcome aboard.